3 Memory and Allocators

 2. sometimes, it is impossible to know upfront how many inputs you will receive, or how big this input will be.

 Also, there is another instance where you might want to use an allocator, which is when you want to write a function that returns a pointer to a local object.
 As I described at Section 3.1.4, you cannot do that if this local object is stored in the stack.
 However, if this object is stored in the heap, then, you can return a pointer to this object at the end of the function.
-Because you (the programmer) control the lyfetime of any heap memory that you allocate.
-You decide when this memory get’s destroyed/freed.
+Because you (the programmer) control the lifetime of any heap memory that you allocate.
+You decide when this memory gets destroyed/freed.

 Allocating memory on the heap is commonly known as dynamic memory management.
 As the objects you create grow in size during the execution of your program, you grow the amount of memory you have by allocating more memory in the heap to store these objects.
-And you that in Zig, by using an allocator object.
+And you do that in Zig, by using an allocator object.

-3.2.3 The different types of allocators
+3.3.3 The different types of allocators

 At the moment of the writing of this book, in Zig, we have 6 different allocators available in the standard library: